GRANTOR STANDARD LANGUAGE

 a.
 Instructions: Read the instructions below about registering to apply for [INSERT AGENCY NAME] funds.
 Applicants should read the registration instructions carefully and prepare the information requested before beginning the registration process.
 Reviewing and assembling the required information before beginning the registration process will alleviate last-minute searches for required information.

-The registration process can take up to four weeks to complete.
-Therefore, registration should be done in sufficient time to ensure it does not impact your ability to meet required application submission deadlines.
+Creating a Grants.gov account can be completed online in minutes, but SAM registration may take several weeks.
+Therefore, an organization's registration should be done in sufficient time to ensure it does not impact the entity's ability to meet required application submission deadlines.

 5) Track Role Status: To track your role request, refer to:

 b.
-Electronic Signature: When applications are submitted through Grants.gov, the name of the organization's AOR that submitted the application is inserted into the signature line of the application, serving as the electronic signature.
-The EBiz POC must authorize individuals who are able to make legally binding commitments on behalf of the organization as an AOR; this step is often missed and it is crucial for valid and timely submissions.
+Electronic Signature: When applications are submitted through Grants.gov, the name of the organization applicant with the AOR role that submitted the application is inserted into the signature line of the application, serving as the electronic signature.
+The EBiz POC of the organization must authorize people who are able to make legally binding commitments on behalf of the organization as a user with the AOR role; this step is often missed and it is crucial for valid and timely submissions.

 3. How to Submit an Application to [INSERT AGENCY NAME] via Grants.gov